ethereum/devp2p/caps/eth.md

 - The `gas-used` header field must be less than or equal to the `gas-limit`.
 - `basefee-per-gas` must be present in headers after the [London hard fork].
 It must be absent for earlier blocks.
 This rule was added by [EIP-1559].
+- For PoS blocks after [The Merge], `ommers-hash` must be the empty keccak256 hash since no ommer headers can exist.
 - `withdrawals-root` must be present in headers after the [Shanghai fork].
 The field must be absent for blocks before the fork.
 This rule was added by [EIP-4895].